For jazzy ❤️ — 10 months ago

 The advantage Howell Mountain has is it sits above the fog line (more sunlight hours) and benefits from cool nights giving it slightly longer vine fruit ripening & better acidity.

-Photos of; the legend, Owner-Winemaker Randy Dunn, an aerial view of his Howell Mountain Vineyard, barrel room and landing pad to process fruit for fermentation. — a year ago
+Photos of; the legend, Owner-Winemaker Randy Dunn, an aerial view of his Howell Mountain Vineyard, barrel room and landing pad to process fruit for fermentation. — 2 years ago

 2019 vintage.
 A strong effort for this estate, bought in 2008 by the Cuvelier family (Clos Fourtet, Grandes Murailles, Côte Baleau).
 Much more intensity and complexity compared to the 2015 tasted alongside (but maybe I should try another bottle of the 2015).
 Cassis, flowers and lead pencil.
 Medium-bodied, juicy and fresh with very good mineral length. — a year ago

 Domaine de martialis (clos Fourtet)

 Saint Emilion 1986 — 7 years ago